jeqo/julie/README.md

 ```

 more examples can be found at the [example/](example/) directory.

-Also check the documentation on ACL and RBAC in [the docs](https://kafka-topology-builder.readthedocs.io/) for information on what ACLs are created.
+Also, please check, the documentation in [the docs](https://kafka-topology-builder.readthedocs.io/) for extra information and
+examples on managing ACLs, RBAC, Principales, Schemas and many others.

 ## Interested in contributing back?

 Interested on contributing back? might be have an idea for a great future? or wanna fix a bug?
 Check our [contributing](CONTRIBUTING.md) doc for guidance.

 ## Building Julie Ops from scratch (source code)

 The project is build using Java and Maven, so both are required if you aim to build the tool from scratch.
-The minimum version of Java supported is Java 8, note it soon will be deprecated here, it is only keep as supported for very legacy environments.
+The minimum version of Java supported is Java 8, note it soon will be deprecated here, it is only keep as supported
+for very legacy environments.

 It is recommended to run Julie Ops with Java 11 and an open JDK version.

 ### Building a release

 If you are interested on building a release artifact from the source code, check our [release](RELEASE.md) doc for guidance.

+Nightly builds as well as release builds are regularly available from the [Actions](https://github.com/kafka-ops/kafka-topology-builder/actions)
+in this project.